+We are pleased with the evaluations of our project.
 This section describes some areas for improvement that have been identified and other activities for the future.

-- One challenge has been to develop courses interesting to the software engineers and computer engineers.
+• One challenge has been to develop courses interesting to the software engineers and computer engineers.
 The Modeling course is very well liked by the software engineering students but is not as attractive to the computer engineers.
 We need to balance that course more.
 Even the SE students suggest that we select projects with more explicit time-dependent requirements.
-We will also consider designing a project that requires implementation on the Java Micro Edition platform. - The main exposure to VxWorks is in our first course.
+We will also consider designing a project that requires implementation on the Java Micro Edition platform.

+- The main exposure to VxWorks is in our first course.
 We do not have a strict prerequisite structure within these three courses thus we are hesitant to put projects requiring implementation on VxWorks in the other two courses.
-We need to create a very succinct tutorial on writing applications for VxWorks that we can use in the two courses that currently do not cover the RTOS in detail.
-It took us quite a while to settle on a configuration for VxWorks in the lab that could easily support 13 simultaneous target systems and give easy distribution of new VxWorks images.
-We next need to work on giving students the necessary control to create their own images when their project is developing a kernel-level driver.
-We will also investigate the use of a real-time variant of Linux in these courses.

-- The lack of a suitable textbook for the performance engineering course is an issue for that course.
+We need to create a very succinct tutorial on writing applications for VxWorks that we can use in the two courses that currently do not cover the RTOS in detail. - It took us quite a while to settle on a configuration for VxWorks in the lab that could easily support 13 simultaneous target systems and give easy distribution of new VxWorks images.
+We next need to work on giving students the necessary control to create their own images when their project is developing a kernel-level driver. - The lack of a suitable textbook for the performance engineering course is an issue for that course.
 We will assess the best approach to follow after the course has run for its first time in our spring 2005 term. - There are other devices that we would like to have students use with their project work.
 At the top of the list would be interfacing to cheap USB webcams.
-Unfortunately, we have not yet identified any cameras that publish their USB interface. - A last element of dissemination of our work, which will take place at the end of the project, is to collect all of our course materials, projects, exams, etc. onto a password protected website and publicize its availability to the engineering education community. - The facilities are mostly in place now and this has attracted the attention of other faculty members.
-We already have one faculty member scheduled to develop a fourth course to be taught in the lab next year.
+Unfortunately, we have not yet identified any cameras that publish their USB interface. - A last element of dissemination of our work, which will take place at the end of the project, is to collect all of our course materials, projects, exams, etc. on to a password protected website and publicize its availability to the engineering education community.